rubenwardy/minetest_modding_book/en/chapters/hud.md

 </figure>

 The above diagram shows 3 windows (blue), each with a single HUD element (yellow) with a different alignment each time.
+The arrow is the result of the position and offset calculation.

 ### Scoreboard